pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 ## 9.0 TRAINING

-All personnel involved in design activities **shall** be trained on this procedure and maintain documented evidence of training according to [QM-001 Section 6.1.1](QM-001--QualityManual.md#611-people)
+All personnel involved in design activities **SHALL** be trained on this procedure and maintain documented evidence of training according to [QM-001 Section 6.1.1](QM-001--QualityManual.md#611-people)

 ## 10.0 RECORDS

-Records generated under this procedure **shall** be maintained in the Trial Master File (TMF) or QMS records as appropriate, per SOP-002.
+Records generated under this procedure **SHALL** be maintained in the Trial Master File (TMF) or QMS records as appropriate, per SOP-002.

 Records include but are not limited to: